Miika Koskela: Tromsø

+Haugesund

 After Koskela returned from AC Oulu it was reported that he would be loaned out again.
 The confirmation came on 2 August, as fellow Eliteserien club Haugesund loaned Koskela for the remainder of the 2025 season.

+After the season, Tromsø decided to buy Troy Nyhammer from Haugeund, and as a part of the deal Koskela went the other way, making him a permanent Haugesund player.
+He signed a two-year contract with the newly relegated club.

 International career

-Koskela is a regular youth international and has represented Finland at various youth national team levels.
+Between 2018 and 2023, Koskela was a regular youth international and represented Finland at various youth national team levels.